Idris (prophet): Name

 The name Idris (إدريس) has been described as perhaps having the origin of meaning "interpreter," a claim consistent with the three-letter root of the name, darasa (ﺩَﺭَﺱَ) Traditionally, Islam holds the prophet as having functioned an interpretive and mystical role and therefore this meaning garnered a general acceptance.
 Later Muslim sources, those of the eighth century, began to hold that Idris had two names, "Idris" and "Enoch", and other sources even stated that "Idris' true name is Enoch and that he is called Idris in Arabic because of his devotion to the study of the sacred books of his ancestors Adam and Seth".
 Therefore, these later sources also highlighted Idris as either meaning "interpreter" or having some meaning close to that of an interpretive role.
 Several of the classical commentators on the Quran, such as Al-Baydawi said he was "called Idris from the Arabic dars, meaning "to study", from his knowledge of divine mysteries".

 Quran

-Idris is mentioned twice in the Qur'an.
+Idris is mentioned twice in the Quran.
 In both instances, he is described as a wise man.

 In surah 19 of the Quran, Maryam, God says:

 Also mention in the Book the case of Idris: He was a man of truth (and sincerity), (and) a prophet:

 And We raised him to an exalted place.